smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Reboot/README.md

-Once positionned in the proper folder (see steps above), launch the following command in your Terminal:
+Once positioned in the proper folder (see steps above), launch the following command in your Terminal:

 ```bash
 jupyter notebook reboot.ipynb